John F. Parrott

 John Fabyan Parrott (August 8, 1767 – July 9, 1836) was a United States representative and a Senator from New Hampshire.

 He was born in Portsmouth in the Province of New Hampshire to John Parrott, a merchant and ship captain, and his wife Deborah Walker.
 He followed his father's line of work and began trading in Europe and the Caribbean, something which stopped with the passing of the Embargo Act of 1807.
 Parrott was a member of the New Hampshire House of Representatives from 1809 to 1814 and also held various local offices.
-He was an unsuccessful candidate for election in 1812 to the Thirteenth Congress, but was elected to the U.S. House of Representatives for the Fifteenth Congress, serving from March 4, 1817 to March 3, 1819.
-He was then elected to the U.S. Senate and served from March 4, 1819 to March 3, 1825.
+He was an unsuccessful candidate for election in 1812 to the Thirteenth Congress, but was elected to the U.S. House of Representatives for the Fifteenth Congress, serving from March 4, 1817, to March 3, 1819.
+He was then elected to the U.S. Senate and served from March 4, 1819, to March 3, 1825.
 He was a Democratic Republican (later Adams-Clay Republican).

 Later, in 1826, he was the postmaster of Portsmouth.
 He was also a member of the New Hampshire Senate from 1830 to 1831.
-He died in Greenland, New Hampshire and was interred in the family burying ground on the Parrott estate.
+He died in Greenland, New Hampshire, and was interred in the family burying ground on the Parrott estate.
 His papers are kept at the University of North Carolina.

-His sons included Robert Parker Parrott and Peter Pearse Parrott.
+Parrott married Hannah Skilling (1770-1850).
+His sons included Parrott gun inventor Robert Parker Parrott (1804-1877), and Peter Pearse Parrott (1811-1896), partner in a Cold Spring, New York ordinance foundry.